xrootd/howto/docs/ec/config.md

 library.
 The clients include adminsitrative tools `xrdcp/xrdfs/xrootdfs` and user facing xrootd proxy.
 To enable EC in xrootd clients:

-1. use a xrootd release that includes `libXrdEC.so`.
+1. use a xrootd release that includes `libXrdEC.so` (likely xrootd 5.4.1).
 2. create a file /etc/xrootd/client.plugins.d/xrdec.conf and put the following in this file:
 ```